Yes, you can.

 So if you’re writing about golfing Google would expect to see words like 18-holes.

 However, Google is the cleverest software company in the world.
 Its Algorithm is highly advanced.
-Aside from just looking in this example the golf-related words, Google is also looking for a range of words which dictate whether or not this is a website that can be trusted.
+Aside from just looking in this example the golf-related words, Google is also looking for a range of words that dictate whether or not this is a website that can be trusted.

 A simple example of this would be family-run, est in 2001 et cetera.
 Google is also looking for words like warranty, guarantee, best value the list is endless.